cbuchko/old-website/_posts/2020-07-26-community-script-2.md

 Or how drinking coffee always comes with the obligation of diarrhea.

 <p class = "character"> JEFF </p>
-Okay, I officially declare this conversation as stupid.
+Alright, I officially declare this conversation as stupid.

 <p class = "character"> ANNIE </p>
 You're just saying that because you can't think of one.